chirag04/mail-listener2/readme.md

 That's easy!

 ## Attachments
-Attachments can be streamed or buffered.
-This feature is based on how [mailparser](https://github.com/andris9/mailparser#attachments) handles attachments.
+Attachments in this version are buffered.
+This feature is based on how [mailparser](https://github.com/andris9/mailparser#attachments)'s simpleParser function handles attachments.
 Setting `attachments: true` will download attachments as buffer objects by default to the project directory.
 A specific download directory may be specified by setting `attachmentOptions: { directory: "attachments/"}`.
-Attachments may also be streamed using `attachmentOptions: { stream: "true"}`.
 The `"attachment"` event will be fired every time an attachment is encountered.
-Refer to the [mailparser docs](https://github.com/andris9/mailparser#attachment-streaming) for specifics on how to stream attachments.

 ## Testing
 A test script is available at test.js.
 Before using the test script, it is necessary to set the following environment variables: